cydriclopez/docker-ng-dev/README.md

 Angular is a [Nodejs](https://nodejs.org/en/) project.
 Nodejs is required to run Angular for development.
 Installing and running Nodejs is made more convenient using Docker.

 Node or Nodejs are often interchanged.
-Node.js is the project site where as Node is the software package for the JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js is the project site whereas Node is the software package for the JavaScript runtime built on Chrome's V8 JavaScript engine.
 There is now the [Deno project](https://deno.land/) for running JavaScript and TypeScript (natively with no transpiling).

 In Angular code is written in [TypeScript](https://angular.io/guide/typescript-configuration#typescript-configuration) that is then transpiled into JavaScript for running in the browser.
 The Angular transpiler process is loosely termed as ***compiler***.